-(Dated: February 13, 2018)
+(Dated: May 2, 2018)

-We show that in gapped bilayer graphene, quasiparticle tunneling and the corresponding Berry phase can be controlled such that it exhibits features of single layer graphene such as Klein tunneling.
+We report that in gapped bilayer graphene, quasiparticle tunneling and the corresponding Berry phase exhibit features of single layer graphene.
 The Berry phase is detected by a high-quality Fabry-Pérot interferometer based on bilayer graphene.
-By raising the Fermi energy of the charge carriers, we find that the Berry phase can be continuously tuned from 2π down to 0.68π in gapped bilayer graphene, in contrast to the constant Berry phase of 2π in pristine bilayer graphene.
-Particularly, we observe a Berry phase of π , the standard value for single layer graphene.
-As the Berry phase decreases, the corresponding transmission probability of charge carriers at normal incidence clearly demonstrates a transition from anti-Klein tunneling to nearly perfect Klein tunneling.
+We found that the Berry phase is continuously tuned from 2π to 0.34π in gapped bilayer graphene by raising the Fermi energy of charge carriers, in contrast to the Berry phase of 2π in pristine bilayer graphene.
+Particularly, a Berry phase of π , which is the standard value for single layer graphene, is also observed in gapped bilayer graphene.
+By analyzing the transmission probability of charge carriers at normal incidence, we demonstrate a transition from (nearly perfect) Klein tunneling, a typical phenomenon in single layer graphene, to broken anti-Klein tunneling, known in gapped bilayer graphene, by decreasing the Berry phase.
+The maximum transmission probability of 0.87, which is close to unity, indicates that complete Klein tunneling is achievable in gapped bilayer graphene.